mycoleb/SouthKoreaCovidVaccineDashboard/ReadMe.md

 # South Korea COVID-19 Vaccination Analysis

 This project analyzes COVID-19 vaccination data from South Korea.
-It fetches data, processes it to extract meaningful insights, and generates visualizations to present the findings in an interactive dashboard.
+It fetches data from multiple official sources, processes it to extract meaningful insights, and generates visualizations to present the findings in an interactive dashboard.

 ## Features

-- **Data Collection**: Fetches COVID-19 vaccination data from South Korea's official sources
+- **Robust Real Data Collection**: Fetches COVID-19 vaccination data exclusively from official and reliable sources:
+  - Korean Disease Control and Prevention Agency (KDCA)
+  - Ministry of Health and Welfare (MOHW)
+  - Our World in Data (OWID)
+  - Johns Hopkins University CSSE
+  - World Health Organization (WHO)
+  - Open-source community datasets
+- **Automatic Fallback System**: If primary data sources are unavailable, the system automatically tries alternative sources
+- **Enhanced Error Handling**: Detailed error reporting for each data source with specific error types
+- **Automatic Retries**: Configurable retry mechanism for transient network issues
 - **Data Processing**: Cleans and analyzes the data to extract insights
 - **Visualization**: Creates comprehensive visualizations:
   - Vaccination progress over time